extraes/BW-Chaos/README.md

 If you want to add a new image, instruction, or video, do that through the Unity project too.
 (Or just send it in the BW server's meme channel and ping me to add it, and I may do it)

 I don't have a code of coduct or anything, so feel free to evade taxes and stuff after making a PR.

+### Changelog

+- New in 2.1.0

+  - Fix various things for MelonLoader 0.5, making 0.5 the new minimum version for Chaos.

+  - Add per-effect Entanglement syncing to many effects.

+  - Change underlying effect running, at the risk of decreasing performance and increasing memory usage, but makes Entanglement syncing easier and lets effects have their own timers each time they're ran.

+  - Remote voting process (the Discord/Twitch bot) is now zip compressed, allowing me to add even more resources for effects to use.

+  - Various other changes which you can see [here](https://github.com/extraes/BW-Chaos/commits/rewrite), these changes are the ones made in December.

+- New in 2.0.0

+  - Entirely new codebase

+    - Written with a focus on stability without relying on the try-catch crutch that the Legacy release did.

+    - Also made with extra attention paid to external dependencies, like the WatsonWebsocket DLL and NodeJS.
+Those are no longer needed, so now the mod is a single DLL that will not attempt to install any external software.

+      - That said, your antivirus may kill the remote voting process, because it is admittedly a little sketchy for an unsigned DLL to take a file out of itself, decompress it, execute it, and then start talking with it, but if you just play solo, you'll not have any problems.

+    - Foundation was written by a competent programmer, Trev, and I was able to, I think at least, effectively "inherit" it, learn from it, and expand upon it.